AxisAndAllies/rts/README.md

 - fix bug on shoot_targets[0] of dead targets?? (not being cleared??)
   - not able to repro 4/10
+- bug where units killed on last iteration of game resolution phase don't get removed...
 - [x] can't hover over blueprint buttons when some unit selected?
 - [x] prevent seeing enemy move plans